malloydata/malloy/docs/_src/language/source.md

 ### Adding Fields

-Fields—dimensions, measures, and queries—may be defined as part of source, allowing for them to be used in any query against the source.
+Fields—dimensions, measures, and queries—may be defined as part of the source, allowing for them to be used in any query against the source.

 ```malloy